Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Cauchy time functions for Lorentzian metric spaces

 \section{Cauchy time functions for Lorentzian metric spaces}

-Here we explain that the proof of \cite[Theorem~21]{Mi25}, in particular, provides a strong Cauchy set in every separable, first-countable Lorentzian metric space $X$ with compact causal diamonds, empty bubbling boundary, and empty spacelike boundary.
+Here we explain that the proof of \cite[Theorem~21]{Mi26}, in particular, generalizes to provide a strong Cauchy set in every separable, first-countable Lorentzian metric space $X$ with compact causal diamonds, empty bubbling boundary, and empty spacelike boundary.
+To this end, we first generalize the notion of a Cauchy time function as given in \cite[Definition~16]{Mi26} to the setting with boundary as follows.
+In order to distinguish this notion from the Cauchy time function constructed in Proposition~\ref{prp:geodesic_time_function}, we refer to it as a \textit{strong} Cauchy time function.

-The discussion is based on the following definition in the setting of a Lorentzian pre-length space $X$, where $[-\infty,\infty]$ is endowed with the order topology.